Constitutional Amendment (Adult Suffrage) Act 1894: Background

 The campaign for women's right to vote in South Australia was led by the Women's Suffrage League, formed in 1888, with key suffragettes including Mary Lee, Mary Colton and Catherine Helen Spence.
-They collected signatures from across the colony, resulting in the largest petition ever presented to the South Australian parliament, 400 ft long with over 11,600 signatures, which was presented to the parliament by George Stanley Hawker.
+They collected signatures from across the colony, resulting in the South Australian Women's Suffrage Petition.
+This was the largest petition ever presented to the South Australian parliament, 400 ft long with over 11,600 signatures, which was presented to the parliament by George Stanley Hawker.

 Passage

 The Constitutional Amendment (Adult Suffrage) Bill was first presented to the Legislative Council by John Hannah Gordon on 23 August 1894.
 John Warren noted the common objection that the vote would "make women masculine" and John Darling said the Bill was "too much for him" as "Woman's place was at the head of the household, to adorn, and assist her husband..."
 Nevertheless, the third reading of the Bill was carried by 13 votes to 9.

 Various amendments to the Bill were proposed during the ensuing debates, including restricting women from voting in the House of Assembly, restricting the vote to women over 25, and allowing women to vote by post in certain circumstances, all of which were defeated.
 The Act was initially only intended to extend the right of an adult male to vote to adult women.
 In an attempt to thwart the passage of the bill, Ebenezer Ward, an outspoken opponent of women's suffrage, moved an amendment in the upper house "to strike out Clause 4 barring women from being members of parliament".
 This would give women the right to stand for election, a right not even the suffragists had been arguing for.
 Ward's intention was that this would seem so "ridiculous" that the whole Bill would be voted out.
 His efforts have been dubbed a "great miscalculation", leading to South Australian women becoming at the time "the most enfranchised women anywhere in the world".

 As the bill proposed constitutional amendment, a two-thirds majority was required to pass it into law.
 The bill was introduced for the third time by John Cockburn on 17 December and debate went on long into the night, with conservative members stonewalling.
 The bill was eventually passed in the House of Assembly on 18 December 1894, 31 votes to 14, with about 200 women present watching and cheering.
 It was given royal assent by Queen Victoria in March 1895.